-- What is Nanotechnology
+- What nanotechnology is

 - Enhanced physical properties of nanomaterials

-- What are nanoparticles and how to synthesize them
+- What nanoparticles are and how to synthesize them

-Mathematics Requirements: High school Algebra and Geometry is essential.
+Mathematic Requirements: High school Algebra and Geometry is essential.

 Chemistry and Physics: High school Chemistry course is required.
 High school Physics course is strongly recommended.
 If a student has not taken a Physics course, you may need instructor permission to attend this course.